SaketC86/Portfolio/README.md

 # Saket Chidire - Portfolio website

-This is my portfolio website for the User Interface Design assignment at Amrita Vishwa Vidyapeetham.
+This is my portfolio website for the User Interface Design Assignment.

 ## About
 This is my first HTML and CSS project.
 This has all the projects, skills and contacts.